JnsLns/ptb_experiment_template/README.md

 *In addition to the basic docs below, each modifiable code file itself contains relatively detailed instructions on how to use it.*

+All paths are given relative to the template root folder

+# Order of execution

+- The experiment is started by running '''

 # TODO
 - mouse stuff documentation... new anonymous function getMouseRM...
 - Motion tracking input (later... after Coras experiment)